warshmellow/warshmellow-cses/README.md

 # warshmellow-cses
-CSES Problem Set Solutions in CPP
+CSES Problem Set Solutions in CPP and Python 3

 See https://cses.fi/problemset/list/